Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Abstract

 \section{Abstract}

-Potentially, taking advantage of available side information boosts the performance of recommender systems; nevertheless, with the rise of big data, the side information has often several dimensions.
-Hence, it is imperative to develop decision-making algorithms that can cope with such a high-dimensional context in real-time.
-That is especially challenging when the decision-maker has a variety of items to recommend.
+Taking advantage of contextual information can potentially boost the performance of recommender systems.
+In the era of big data, such side information often has several dimensions.
+Thus, developing decision-making algorithms to cope with such a high-dimensional context in real time is essential.
+That is specifically challenging when the decision-maker has a variety of items to recommend.
+In addition, changes in items' popularity or users' preferences can hinder the performance of the deployed recommender system due to a lack of robustness to distribution shifts in the environment.
 In this paper, we build upon the linear contextual multi-armed bandit framework to address this problem.
-We develop a decision-making policy for a linear bandit problem with high-dimensional context vectors and several arms.
-Our policy employs Thompson sampling and feeds it with reduced context vectors, where the dimensionality reduction follows by random projection.
-Our proposed recommender system follows this policy to learn online the item preferences of users while keeping its runtime as low as possible.
+We develop a decision-making policy for a linear bandit problem with high-dimensional feature vectors, a large set of arms, and non-stationary reward-generating processes.
+Our Thompson sampling-based policy reduces the dimension of feature vectors using random projection and uses exponentially increasing weights to decrease the influence of past observations with time.
+Our proposed recommender system employs this policy to learn the users' item preferences online while minimizing runtime.
 We prove a regret bound that scales as a factor of the reduced dimension instead of the original one.
-For numerical evaluation, we use our algorithm to build a recommender system and apply it to real-world datasets.
-The theoretical and numerical results demonstrate the effectiveness of our proposed algorithm compared to the state-of-the-art in terms of computational complexity and regret performance.
+To evaluate our proposed recommender system numerically, we apply it to three real-world datasets.
+The theoretical and numerical results demonstrate the effectiveness of our proposed algorithm in making a trade-off between computational complexity and regret performance compared to the state-of-the-art.